Towards Accurate Knowledge Transfer via Target-awareness Representation Disentanglement: Target-awareness Disentanglement

-\textbf{Representation Disentanglement}.
+.
+We first specify general definitions and notions used in our algorithm.
 Different with the main stream of disentanglement studies which try to separate various atomic attributes such as the color or angle, we care about disentangling components relevant to the target task from the whole representation produced by the source model.
 Formally, we disentangle the original representation $FM_{ori} \in R^{C \times H \times W}$ obtained from the pre-trained model into the positive and negative part with the disentangler module $D$:

 where $FM_{pos}$ and $FM_{neg}$ have the same shape with $FM_{ori}$.
 For efficient estimation and optimization of the disentanglement, we further denote the mapping functions $\mathcal{F^C} : R^{C \times H \times W} \to R^{C}$ and $\mathcal{F^S} : R^{C \times H \times W} \to R^{H \times W}$, representing dimension reduction along the spatial and channel direction respectively.
 Therefore we get